mbiparva/spatiotemporal-multiplier-networks-pytorch/README.md

-# spatiotemporal-multiplier-networks-pytorch
+# Spatiotemporal Multiplier Networks for Video Action Recognition in PyTorch

-A PyTorch implementation of "Spatiotemporal Multiplier Networks for Video Action Recognition"
+This is a PyTorch implementation of the "Spatiotemporal Multiplier Networks for Video Action Recognition" paper by Christoph Feichtenhofer, Axel Pinz, Richard P. Wildes published in CVPR 2017.
+The official code released by Christoph can be found here.